Real Estate Careers

 June 9, 2026 · 5 min read · By Pure Equity Realty

 Can you be a real estate agent at 18?
-In Florida, the answer is yes — and it's one of the few professional careers where age is genuinely not a barrier to earning serious money quickly.
-South Florida's dynamic market is particularly well-suited for young, hungry agents who are willing to put in the work.
-Here's everything you need to know.
+In Florida, yes.
+It is one of the few professional careers where age is genuinely not a barrier to earning serious money quickly.
+South Florida's market is particularly well-suited for young, driven agents who are willing to put in the work.
+Here is everything you need to know.

 Florida's age requirement for real estate agents